USDA-ARS-NWRC/smrf/docs/input_data.rst

 Weather Stations
 ````````````````

-Generally, SMRF will be ran using measured variables from weather stations in and around the area
+Generally, SMRF will be run using measured variables from weather stations in
-of interest.
-Potential websites for finding data for weather stations:
+and around the area of interest.
+Below are some potential websites for finding
+data for weather stations:

 * `Mesowest <http://mesowest.utah.edu>`_
 * `NRCS SNOTEL <http://www.wcc.nrcs.usda.gov/snow/>`_
 * `California Data Exchange Center <http://cdec.water.ca.gov/>`_

 Gridded Model Output
 ````````````````````